insanity54/sab-deploy/README.md

 # sab-deploy

 Deploy an OpenBazaar-Server to a remote machine using Ansible.
+Used by Save-A-Bit [ob://@saveabit/store](ob://@saveabit/store).

+Site note, do you need a way to see if your store is online?
+Use my free service [myopenbazaar.top](https://myopenbazaar.top/).
+Example use: [https://myopenbazaar.top/v1/online/@saveabit]

 ## Feature status